mcognetta/mcognetta.github.io/posts/leetcode-gold-optimization.md

 The rest of the performance gains from my chart above were from minor things like reordering some code, reducing some nesting (in particular, I like to nest recursive inner functions), switching from sets to lists, etc.

-However, one big jump (from ~700 to ~400ms) was due to me accidentally calling `recur` twice for each cell.
-Though, in my defense, I was making that change on my phone.
+However, one big jump (from ~700 to ~400ms) was due to me accidentally calling `recur` twice for each cell 🤦🏻‍♂️.